JPeoples0817/Project1Elk/README.md

 - Update the _____ file to include...
 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_ The playbook files are always in .yml format. and you can copy form the host machine to the virtual machine.
+- The playbook files are always in .yml format. and you can copy form the host machine to the virtual machine.
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ You will need to makesure in the .yml file you have the machine specified in the HOSTS section.
+- You will need to makesure in the .yml file you have the machine specified in the HOSTS section.
 You will make a seperate playbook and specify the hosts machine.
 - _Which URL do you navigate to in order to check that the ELK server is running? http://[your.VM.IP]:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._